 Under the Multiclass Certificates Master Trust Agreement dated the same date as this Offering Circular, as Depositor, we transfer and deposit Assets that we have acquired into various trust funds.
-As Administrator, on behalf of the Trustee, we create and issue Certificates under the Multiclass Certificates Master Trust Agreement and the related "Terms Supplement" for each offering of Certificates.
+As Trustee, we create and issue Certificates under the Multiclass Certificates Master Trust Agreement and the related "Terms Supplement" for each offering of Certificates.
 For any particular offering, the Multiclass Certificates Master Trust Agreement and the applicable Terms Supplement together constitute the "Trust Agreement."